UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPythonSyntax.rst.txt

 Functions: Call Stack
 ---------------------

-functions call functions -- this makes an execution stack -- that is what a "trace back" is:
+Functions call functions -- this makes what is called an execution stack.
+That is what a "trace back", often referred to in Exceptions, is -- the function call stack.

 .. code-block:: ipython